cyberbotics/webots/docs/discord/technical-questions.md

 > Lets say we execute in the webots controller a motors.setPosition(pos) for every timestep, with each position being a waypoint of the trajectory.
 Would this work?
 Or would we run into problems with the internal PID controller.
 To my understanding, it tries to reach that position and then stop, while we want to keep going, after it reaches that position

-`@Luftwaffel` this should work, if you make sure to set the position at each step it should work, and even better, if I am not wrong moveit can generate velocity in addition of position, so you can also specify the velocity at each step in Webots in addition of the position.
+`@Simon Steinmann` this should work, if you make sure to set the position at each step it should work, and even better, if I am not wrong moveit can generate velocity in addition of position, so you can also specify the velocity at each step in Webots in addition of the position.

-##### Luftwaffel 03/26/2020 14:47:46
+##### Simon Steinmann [Moderator] 03/26/2020 14:47:46
 For example:

 Lets say we execute in the webots controller a motors.setPosition(pos) for every timestep, with each position being a waypoint of the trajectory.
 Would this work?
 Or would we run into problems with the internal PID controller.
 To my understanding, it tries to reach that position and then stop, while we want to keep going, after it reaches that position